Nicola Paone: Musical career

+By the conclusion of the decade, his recording of Blah, Blah, Blah had already reached the list of the top 100 singles published by The Cash Box.
+During this decade his album "Uei Paesano" was also released on the La Voce Del Padrone label in Italy (QFLP 4023, 1956).

 Restaurateur

 By the late 1950s, at the height of his success, Paone had grown weary of the touring life and, wishing to spend more time with his wife, Delia, and young son, Joseph, he decided to bring his professional music career to a close and begin a new career path, as restaurateur.
 In 1958, he opened the Nicola Paone Restaurant at 207 East 34th Street in New York City.
 With decor resembling an Italian marketplace, the restaurant quickly became one of the top Italian eateries in the city, with Paone himself assuming some of the cooking duties and contributing such specialties as "Veal Boom Boom" and "Pasta Serenata" to the menu.
 The restaurant had served countless patrons over its 50 years of operation, including every New York City mayor from Robert Wagner to Rudolph Giuliani.

 In his 1978 review, conservative writer, commentator, and editor of the National Review William F. Buckley, pronounced Nicola Paone Restaurant his favorite restaurant.
 He said, "I can name my favorite restaurant as glibly as I can name my favorite wife, country, religion, and journal of opinion.
 It is (I should like to say, "of course," but Paone's is not widely known) Nicola Paone; its address is 207 East 34th Street New York, and I suppose I have eaten there a hundred times in the last 10 years, which would certainly account for my being Paone's favorite customer; but, believe me, in this courtship, I was the suitor."
 Buckley was a frequent patron for decades and became good friends with Paone.
 He even named a character after Paone in his novel "Spy Time: The Undoing of James Jesus Angleton.”

 After retiring from his singing career, Paone rarely performed publicly.
 He did a brief tour in Argentina in the late 1960s and some performances for charity in the late 1980s.
 Just as he did for his jewelry store many years earlier, he would sing jingles as commercial advertisements for his restaurant on WQXR.
 He would also occasionally entertain his restaurant patrons with his guitar, singing a selection of his hits.